piperrosearmstrong/student-directory/README.md

 # student-directory

-The student directory script allows you to examine the database of students enrolled at Villains Academy
+The student directory script allows you to examine the database of students enrolled at Villains Academy.

 # How to use